Looking for singles holidays over 40? I did my first-ever solo trip at 35. I was separated from my now ex-husband and I

 It is now 10 years later and I have done quite a few vacations for singles over 40, a lot more trips with people I have met along the way, organized trips, partners at the time, trips with friends and family – you name it.

-Travelling alone doesn’t need to become the way you always travel – instead, singles vacations for over 40s becomes part of the mix.
+Traveling alone doesn’t need to become the way you always travel – instead, singles vacations for over 40s become part of the mix.
 Once you start traveling alone it is amazing how many people you meet as well as others in your life that come forward and issue invitations.

 Anyway, you’re not at this point yet but I wanted to offer the comfort that you are not destined to take every holiday alone for the rest of your life.
 So I am assuming going into this that you would probably like to meet other people on your travel tours for singles over 40.

 If you are annoyingly completely unconcerned about traveling on your own you are probably not reading this post.